Saturday, Jun 24 at 8:00 pm

 Discussion following the screening with Eduardo Williams and other filmmakers from this year's Flaherty Seminar

-Following the Flaherty tradition, the contents of this program will not be announced until we are all together in attendance but will include a selection of short films by guest artists from the 2017 Flaherty Seminar, FUTURE REMAINS, programmed by Nuno Lisboa along with other surprise guest filmmakers from this year’s Seminar.
+A selection of shorts by guest filmmakers from the Flaherty Seminar, FUTURE REMAINS, programmed by Nuno Lisboa along with other surprise guest filmmakers from this year’s Seminar.
 Guests will be in attendance for a discussion following the screening!

 The event will be followed by a reception with drinks in our backyard.